micah-anderson/helpy_boi_mongoDB/README.md

 # MongoDB Mastery Game 🎮

 Welcome to the MongoDB Mastery Game!
-This interactive command-line game helps you learn MongoDB commands at different mastery levels.
+This interactive command-line games aim is to help you learn the MongoDB commands at different mastery levels.

 ## How to Play 🕹️